csync/csync-server/README.md

   <img src="images/login.png" width="400">

-  2. Choose a naem for you application.
+  2. Choose a name for you application.
 Select your `region`, `org` and `space` and click `deploy`:

   <img src="images/deploy.png" width="400">

   3. After the deployment is complete, the CSync instance will be listed in your [Bluemix dashboard](https://console.ng.bluemix.net/dashboard/containers).
-  4. From the dashboard, click on the CSync instance and use the Public IP and port to connect to your CSync instnace:
+  4. From the dashboard, click on the CSync instance and use the Public IP and port to connect to your CSync instance:

   <img src="images/ipport.png" width="400">